linhtc/resume/docs/source/experience.rst

 Here's a list of a few jobs I'd worked:

-* ``May 2014 – Sep 2014``: Writing simulation code for websites like: ione.vnexpress.net, tiin.vn, vneconomy.vn, baomoi.com, vienthonga.com, tiki.vn.
+* ``May 2014 – Sep 2014``: Write simulation code for websites like: ione.vnexpress.net, tiin.vn, vneconomy.vn, baomoi.com, vienthonga.com, tiki.vn.
 * ``Jun 2012 – Feb 2013``: Manager for chain of Linh Chi motel (Linh Chi 1, Linh Chi 2), and deliver goods to Duy Linh industry factory.
 * ``May 2011 – Jan 2012``: Security, waiter, manager of  B&T coffee shop in Long Xuyen, An Giang.